GoogleCloudPlatform/compute-cassandra-python/README.md

   ```
 1. Upload the JRE install file to a Google Cloud Storage bucket.
 After you
 have downloaded the JRE 1.7 install file, you will need to upload it to a
 Google Cloud Storage bucket.
-Make sure to update `tools/common.py` and set
+Make sure to update `tools/common.py`  to specify
-the `GCS_BUCKET` variable to your bucket name.
-Also adjust the JRE7 variables
-if you're using a different version of the installer.
-The `gsutil` utility is
+your bucket name and adjust the JRE7 variables if needed.
+The `gsutil` utility
-included in the Cloud SDK and you can use the following commands to create a
+is included in the Cloud SDK and you can use the following commands to create a
 bucket and upload the JRE file:
   ```
   $ gsutil mb gs://mybucket